 There are variations of the extent of leave for schools categorised according to province, quintile ranking, previous racial department of school and fee status.
-Schools with the highest level of disadvantage and located in area of low income households recorded higher levels of leave taking.
+Schools with the highest level of disadvantage and located in areas with low income households recorded higher levels of leave taking.
 This links to the international literature that in areas of low household income and poor working conditions, the leave rates are higher.
-Thus while the estimated national leave rate is between 10-12%, there is a high level of variation in the rates and this variation is related largely to socioenvironmental indicators.
+Thus while the estimated national leave rate is between 10% and 12%, there is a high level of variation in the rates and this variation is related largely to socio-environmental indicators.